Interest Purchase Agreement: Everything: You Need to Know

 If you have a private limited liability company (LLC) in the United States, you might encounter a long-form agreement for purchasing and selling outstanding membership interests.

-Drafted in favor of the buyer, the agreement assumes that there is a single buyer and seller.
+Drafted in favor of the buyer, the agreement assumes that there are a single buyer and seller.
 It also assumes that the signing and closing of the transaction are not simultaneous.

 Transferring an LLC Interest Agreement